NicolasThierion/aspectjs/packages/httyped-client/README.md

 }
 ```

-> **info** By default, an http client is configured to send request with `Content-Type: application/json` & to try to parse a response as _json_.
+> **Note**: By default, an HTTP client is configured to send requests with `Content-Type: application/json` and to parse the response as JSON.

-This configuration is inherited in all clients created through the factory, but most parameters can be overriden on a class basis.
+This configuration is inherited by all clients created through the factory, but most parameters can be overridden on a per-class basis.

 ### Mappers

-HttypedClientFactory can be configured with mappers for the request body & response body.
+`HttypedClientFactory` can be configured with mappers for both the request body and response body.

 ```ts
 httypedClientFacroty.addResponseBodyMappers({